Primary Industries and Regions SA's Biosecurity division oversees sheep:

 Sheep health and diseases

-- National Vendor Declarations (NVDs) and National Sheep Health Declarations (NSHDs) are still compulsory.
+Completed National Vendor Declarations (NVD) and National Sheep Health Declarations (NSHD) will still be mandatory.

 - South Australian Ovine Johne's Disease Management Program

 - Johne's disease in sheep

 - Sheep lice